This really is cutting edge.

 There will be a test!

-Actually, the net net of the above is that CBD boost levels of protective cytokines WHEN the system is overly inflamed.
+Actually, the net net of the above is that CBD boosts levels of protective cytokines WHEN the system is overly inflamed.

 Cannabidiol protects an in vitro model of the blood-brain barrier from oxygen‐glucose deprivation via PPARγ and 5‐HT1A receptor